Greek in the West: The Medieval Papacy and the Western Translation Projects

 The involvement of the papacy in the translation activities from Greek to Latin throughout the Middle Ages is a bold statement to be thoroughly qualified.
-The different case studies and their place in the general picture were one of my main concerns in Dumbarton Oaks.
+The different case studies and their place in the general picture were one of my main concerns at Dumbarton Oaks.

-By the end of my stay a preliminary structure of the whole research also took shape.
+By the end of my stay, a preliminary structure of the whole research also took shape.
 I have worked out a sensible periodization which is meaningful for the organization of my data.
 I have also tried to address some of the methodologically challenging problems of my project, such as maintaining the coherence of my argument without falling into the error of claiming a continuous and uniform papal policy throughout the period covered.